While many aspire to FIRE, and financial freedom, following the top 10 FIRE blogs in Australia can help with tips and tricks to get you there faster.

 Top fire blogs in Australia

-Here are ten of the best FIRE blogs in Australia that I have used on my personal journey to achieving financial independence so I could retire early.
+Here are ten of the best FIRE blogs in Australia that I have used on my personal journey to achieving financial independence so I could retire early (not to mention FREE content on ASIC’s Money Smart website).
 Thanks to them I have saved tens of thousands in fees, and in combination with my own research learned practical advice on how to invest and build my seven figure investment portfolio to produce enough money to become financially independent and live a work optional lifestyle where I can be a stay at home dad.

 Aussie Firebug is a blog started by Matt, a software engineer and IT professional from regional Victoria.
 Matt started posting about his FIRE journey and financial situation around 2015 and is a self-described “millennial from Australia trying to escape the 9-5 …grind through financial independence”.
 Matt distills the essence of FIRE down to a “lifestyle” that you can choose and make happen using maths.